-Value co-creation refers to the process of interaction between companies and customers [24, 25].
-This is a value co-creation activity carried out by actors and recipients in an integrated network along with operant source facilities for mutual benefit [26].
-Contrary to traditional marketing practices, value co-creation primarily considers customers as active players and parts of the
+Value co-creation refers to the process of interaction petween companies and customers [24, 25].
+This is a value co-creation activity carried out by actors and recipients in an integrated network along with of 7 ant source facilities for mutual benefit [26].
+Contrary to traditional marketing practices, value co-creation primarily considers customers as active players and parts of the company during the interaction process to jointly produce together and value co-creation [27].

-A theoretical model examined the mechanism of value creation along with customers found that key customers result from value co-creation activities at customerization and improve service capabilities [28].
+A theoretical model examined the mechanism of value creation along with customers found that key customers result from value co-creation activities at customerization and improve seric c capabilities [28].
 Another framework debated value co-creation in the customer environment by investigating the characteristics of customer interactions and perceived customer benefits of value co-creation.
 Customer participation in product support activities is enhanced with the confidence of customers getting benefits in attracting value co-creation activities [29].